Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Conclusion

 { Discussions with Vincent Rivasseau at early stage of this work are gratefully acknowledged.
-RCA thanks the Perimeter Institute for its hospitality.
+RCA thanks the Perimeter Institute for its hospitality and support in the time that this work had been initiated.
+This work was partially supported by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
-This work is partially supported by the Abdus Salam International Centre for Theoretical Physics (ICTP, Trieste, Italy) through the Office of External Activities (OEA)-Prj-15.
-The ICMPA is also in partnership with the Daniel Iagolnitzer Foundation (DIF), France.}
+This work was also partially supported by TWAS Research Grant RGA No. 17-542 RG/MATHS/AF/AC\_G -FR3240300147.The ICMPA-UNESCO Chair is in partnership with Daniel Iagolnitzer Foundation (DIF), France, and the Association pour la Promotion Scientifique de l'Afrique (APSA), supporting the development of mathematical physics in Africa. }